Lattice-Free and Point-Free: Vickers Duality for Subbases of Stably Locally Compact Spaces

-In particular, when $\vdash$ is a strong idempotent, the quasi-ideals form a stably continuous frame, i.e. a continuous lattice where finite meets distribute over arbitrary joins and where the way-below relation $\ll$ is stable w.r.t. meets, i.e.
+In particular, when $\vdash$ is a strong idempotent, the quasi-ideals form an arithmetic lattice, i.e. a continuous lattice where finite meets distribute over arbitrary joins and where the way-below relation $\ll$ respects pairwise meets, i.e.

 This even remains valid for more general monotone cut-idempotents.
-When $\vdash$ is also divisible and auxiliary to $\Vdash$ (i.e. when $\vdash$ is a strong idempotent or cover relation) we can also rephrase and reprove \autoref{TopRep} in more frame theoretic terms as a result about quasi-ideals.
+When $\vdash$ is also a strong idempotent or cover relation, we can also rephrase and reprove \autoref{TopRep} in more frame theoretic terms as a result about quasi-ideals.
 In this context, subbases correspond to `generators' -- within a frame $L$, a subset $S$ is said to \emph{generate} $L$ when every element of $L$ can be obtained as some (potentially infinite) join of finite meets of elements in $S$, i.e.

 While we are primarily interested concrete topological spaces, this frame theoretic approach is more in line with the original work of Vickers.
 Indeed, the following result is partly analogous to \cite[Proposition 40]{Vickers2004}.